Properties that match the following criteria are required by law to have a licence:

-- have 5 or more people in more than 1 household, and
+- have 5 or more people in more than 1 household

 - share amenities such as bathrooms, toilets and cooking facilities

-These properties are known as 'Houses in Multiple Occupation' or 'HMO'.
+These properties are known as 'Houses in Multiple Occupation' or 'HMOs'.

-Download the guide to licensing for landlords and managers is available on GOV.UK.
+A guide to licensing for landlords and managers is available on GOV.UK.

 Apply for a House in Multiple Occupation (HMO) licence

 Please note that an application is not valid without the correct fee.